wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 This gives us a history that looks a little like this:

-{% image src: /assets/stash.png alt: "Stashing" %}
+{% image path: assets/stash.png alt: "Stashing" %}

 In this history graph, the tree of commit **C** contains the changes to the working tree.
 Commit **C**'s first parent is the commit that `HEAD` pointed to when the stash was created (commit **A**).
 The second parent (commit **B**) contains the changes to the index.
 It is with these two commits that Git is able to re-apply your stashed changes.